Updated May 11, 2023

-Here the application layer acts as the top layer holding its own set of libraries in action. all these libraries are built using C/C++ languages.
+Here the application layer acts as the top layer holding its libraries in action.
+All these libraries are built using C/C++ languages.

 Dalvik Virtual Machine

-The DVM functioning is extremely optimized so as to carry out as efficiently and as in effect as possible on mobile devices that are normally equipped with a slow CPU.
-The DVM’s are implemented to execute multiple VM’s in an optimized manner.
+The DVM functioning is optimized to carry out as efficiently and effectively as possible on mobile devices usually equipped with a slow CPU.
+The DVMs are implemented to execute multiple VMs in an optimized manner.

 Let us discuss some of the major differences between Linux and Android:

-- Linux is developed majorly for personal and office system users, Android is built peculiarly for mobile and tablet kind of devices.
+- Mainly, personal and office users develop Linux and build Android peculiarly for mobile and tablet devices.

-- Android holds a larger footprint comparative to LINUX.
+- Android holds a more significant footprint compared to LINUX.

-- Usually, multiple architecture support is provided by Linux and Android supports only two major architectures, ARM and x86.
-The ARM platform is widespread on mobile phones while the Android-x86 targets mainly the Mobile Internet Devices.
-This functionality acts as the fundamental difference between the two Operating Systems, it acts as a key difference between Linux vs Android.
+- Usually, multiple architecture support is provided by Linux, and Android supports only two major architectures, ARM and x86.
+The ARM platform is widespread on mobile phones, while the Android-x86 targets mainly Mobile Internet Devices.
+This functionality acts as the fundamental difference between the two Operating Systems; it acts as a key difference between Linux vs Android.

-- Power management is accomplished using APM, Android relies majority on its power management module which stands very close to Linux power extensions.
+- APM accomplishes power management.
+Android relies most on its power management module, which stands very close to Linux power extensions.

-- Linux is a popular OS whereas Android is a framework executing on top of the Linux kernel.
+- Linux is a popular OS, whereas Android is a framework executing on the Linux kernel.

-- Linux system uses magnetic drives, standard Linux systems use the EXT journaling file system, to provide a robust file system, embedded systems use solid-state memory devices such as NOR for code execution and NAND for storage.
+- Linux system uses magnetic drives, standard Linux systems use the EXT journaling file system to provide a robust file system, and embedded systems use solid-state memory devices such as NOR for code execution and NAND for storage.
 On the other hand, android systems use flash memory for storage-related needs.

-- Linux systems use the GNU C library, Android uses a C library.
-Booting Android device, the kernel loads just like it would on a Linux distribution. though most part of the software is different.
+- Linux systems use the GNU C library; Android uses a C library.
+Booting an Android device, the kernel loads just like it would on a Linux distribution.
+However, most of the software is different.
 Standard Linux distributions use Android without an association with a GNU C library.